INFER : Learning Implicit Neural Frequency Response Fields for Confined Car Cabin: Methods for Implicit Neural Frequency Response Field

 \subsection{Frequency-Domain Rendering}

 Our goal is to predict frequency response at any receiver location.
 To synthesize the acoustic frequency response at a receiver location $\mathbf{p}_{\text{rx}}$, we cast rays in direction $\hat{\mathbf{n}}$ and sample $N$ points along the ray as $\mathbf{p}_k = \mathbf{p}_{\text{rx}} + u_k \hat{\mathbf{n}}$.
+We discuss the ray marching strategy in detail in Appendix~\ref{app:ray_marching}.
 At each sampled point, we query the neural field to evaluate local frequency-domain properties and accumulate their contributions using a physically motivated rendering equation:

 This equation models how sound emitted from the transmitter propagates through the environment and contributes to the received frequency response along direction $\hat{\mathbf{n}}$.
 At each sampled point, $S_k(f)$ denotes the local directional spectrum predicted by the neural field, $e^{-j 2\pi f u_k / v}$ introduces the phase shift due to time-of-flight delay, and $\frac{1}{u_k}$ accounts for spherical spreading via distance-based amplitude decay.
 The term $\alpha_k = 1 - \exp(-\sigma_k \Delta u_k)$ represents the discrete opacity arising from local absorption, while $T_k = \prod_{j<k} (1 - \alpha_j)$ captures accumulated transmittance from earlier samples along the ray.
 Finally, $\phi_k(f) = \sum_{j<k} \beta_j \Delta u_j$ models the cumulative phase shift induced by dispersive propagation through the medium.
 Together, these terms account for direction-dependent emission, distance-based decay, frequency-selective absorption, and phase dispersion—without discretizing time or relying on post-hoc transforms.
 To model a realistic microphone, which integrates sound from multiple directions, we perform weighted integration over a discrete set of directions: $H(f) = \sum_{m} G(\hat{\mathbf{n}}_m) \, H_{\hat{\mathbf{n}}_m}(f)$,where \(G(\hat{\mathbf{n}}_m)\) models microphone directivity.